-If you’re looking to upgrade your sim racing pedals, you have a couple of options.
+If you’re looking to upgrade your sim racing pedals, you may be struggling to choose between load cells and hydraulics.
 Most entry-level pedals use a potentiometer to gauge how much braking force to apply in game, and the step up from these pedals is usually a load cell or hydraulic pedal set.
-But what are the differences?

 - Hydraulic pedals are more accurate